internetofwater/scheduler/README.md

 # How to use this repository

-1. Run `run.sh` from this repository's root
+1. `python3 -m venv .venv`
+2. `source .venv/bin/activate`
+3. `pip install -r requirements.txt`
+4. `python3 main.py all`
-2. Navigate to `localhost:3000` to view the dagster UI
+5. Navigate to `localhost:3000` to view the dagster UI

+You can also quickstart the venv by running `./run.sh`

 ## Architecture